 Jump to:

-Turnip is one of the underrated low carb root vegetables packed with nutrients that has been often turned down in my home due to its sharp radish-like flavour.
-However, nowadays this easy turnip recipe is one of the side dishes that appear on our weekly menu as roasting mellows down the sharp flavour and brings out the natural sweetness of this vegetable making it more appealing and palatable.
+However, nowadays this roasted turnip is one of the side dishes that appear on our weekly menu as roasting mellows down the sharp flavour and brings out the natural sweetness of this vegetable making it more appealing and palatable.

 Do you have to peel turnips before roasting?